theseanything/civilservicelgbt.github.io/_events/20190706-pride-in-london.md

 ## How to register

+Places in this year's Civil Service group for Pride in London are limited.
+We will allocate places in the parade via a lottery 6 to 8 weeks prior to the event.

-You can register to attend by [completing this registration form](https://forms.gle/23Trq8wuLa7VroJJ9).
+You can register in the lottery to attend by [completing this registration form](https://forms.gle/23Trq8wuLa7VroJJ9).

 We will use the information you provide to send you details for the event and to monitor the diversity of our group.

-We aim to send final event information to you around 2 weeks before the event.
+We aim to send confirmation of your place in late May, and final event information to you around 2 weeks before the event.

-## Find out more

-We will be allocating places this year through a lottery system to ensure a fairer distribution of places amongst departments and different groups.